margo-K/clever-assn/README.md

 When we look at the data for these districts individually, we see that there are many different types of usage patterns.
 Some districts install almost all of their apps in a short period of time (within a few months), some districts install apps all year long.
 Some try an app in the off season or a year before then come back and provision significantly more.
 There's also a fair amount of variety in the portion of their students they provide app installs to.
 All of these could be explored in more detail on a larger data set to determine whether any of these usage patterns lead to better overall adoption for districts.

-###Questions and Assumptions
+###Assumptions
 The following are assumptions on which this analysis is based.
 In practice, I would revise these assumptions using the domain knowledge of colleagues:
 * Assume the "created" date is the date at which the apps were provisioned and that apps are only provisioned once (i.e. students can not be added to an app in a district piecemeal).
-This is supported in the data by the fact that each app-district combo only has a single creation date/row in the data
+This is supported in the data by the fact that each app-district combo only has a single creation date/row in the data.
 * Rows with with district size = 0 and/or with accounts provisioned = 0 represent actual district-app connections but with missing data.
 For the purposes of this analysis, we will assume that the number of accounts provisioned for any app and any district with such characteristics is nonzero.
 This could be verified or falsified by speaking with someone with greater knowledge of how and when apps/districts are added to the database.
-An alternate assumption would be that, at least for the districts with non-negative district sizes, if installs =0, the app has not been installed.
+An alternate assumption would be that, at least for the districts with non-negative district sizes, if installs = 0, the app has not yet been installed.

-####Other Questions
+###Points for clarification
 1. What does more than 100% provisioning for a given app imply?
 Does this mean accounts created for teachers or duplicate accounts for students or creation of accounts for students who no longer attend the school?
 2. For districts that have extremely small district sizes (1 or 2 students), is this accurate or does this represent a different kind of intended usage (say for only special education students, for example) than the other apps?

 ##Next Steps
 In addition to the questions raised above, the following are questions that could be explored in future work:

 (1) Are there apps which are only deployed in "big districts" and apps that are only deployed in "small" ones?

 (2) Do the following factors affect district engagement with apps:
 * districts that try one app then try the rest later vs. all at once?
 * districts that provision all apps to everyone vs. those that do just some to some?
 * districts that provision apps all year long vs. in just one season?

 (3) Is there a correlation between the district size and the portion of a district apps are deployed to (for example, do small districts provision to everyone)?